sherbondy/glslt/autocomplete.md

 7. Link you to the full detailed description in an offline/online copy of manglsl.

-Instead of shipping the plugin with a copy of manglsl, it should bootstrap by downloading the latest revision of manglsl and converting it into a suitable format.
+Instead of shipping the plugin with a copy of manglsl, it should bootstrap by downloading the latest revision of manglsl and converting it into a suitable format one time.
+Then on startup, check for updates to the docs?